SQream/sqream_docs/configuration_guides/ldap.rst

      - Attribute to match against the user name in the search when doing search + bind authentication.
 If no attribute is specified, ``the uid`` attribute will be used
    * - ``ldapSearchFilter``
      - Filters ``ldapAdvancedMode`` authentication. ``ALTER SYSTEM SET ldapSearchFilter = '(<attribute>=<value>)(<attribute2>=<value2>)(…)';``
+   * - ``ldapGetAttributeList``
+     - Enables you to include LDAP user attributes, as they appear in LDAP, in your SQreamDB metadata.
+After having set this flag, you may execute the :ref:`ldap_get_attr` utility function which will show you the attribute values associated with each SQreamDB role.

 Preparing LDAP Users